-Individual Need Support Strategies Attention Deficit Hyperactivity Disorder Using a non-confrontational approach and listening to the individual child will help reduce their heightened arousal.
-Structured Read Write Inc lessons allow children to predict what will happen in a formal sequence with consistent rules and phonics routines that do not differ from one group to another.
-Visual prompts are used for writing by using the word card alongside spoken word.
-Paired reading gives children support from a positive role model to help with focused reading.
-Ensure the child is positioned so that the teacher has easy access for support.
-Anxiety Where possible, the child is taught by a well-known adult whom they have already established a trusted relationship with.
-Allow the child to be involved when choosing a partner for the reading part of the session - this will remain the same each day.
-The child is in the same seat every day and is pre warned if the seating plan needs to change for any reason.
-Avoid asking direct questions; instead, questioning is used on a 1:1 basis where the adult has established trust with the child.
-Where possible, children are prepared in advance when there is a change in staff member.
-Specific children with anxieties around toileting (for example the hand dryer) have the opportunity to use a toilet they are familiar with, even if it means them returning to the bathroom by their class.
-"I haven't failed, I've just found 10,000 ways that won't work."
-Autism Spectrum Disorder Children are encouraged to sit where they feel the most comfortable in the classroom.
-Where possible, this seating plan is not altered unless the child is happy and involved in the process.
-Extra processing time is given and 'on the spot' questioning, is avoided.
-Children are allowed to read on their own if it is too challenging for them to read with a partner.
-Planned and unplanned sensory breaks are permitted throughout the lesson.
-There is always an available adult for a 'change of face' if needed.
+Individual Need Here's how we help everyone learn Attention Deficit Hyperactivity Disorder ✓ Using a non-confrontational approach and listening to the individual child will help reduce their heightened arousal. ✓ Structured Read Write Inc lessons allow children to predict what will happen in a formal sequence with consistent rules and phonics routines that do not differ from one group to another. ✓ Visual prompts are used for writing by using the word card alongside spoken word. ✓ Paired reading gives children support from a positive role model to help with focused reading. ✓ Ensure the child is positioned so that the teacher has easy access for support.
+Anxiety ✓ Where possible, the child is taught by a well known adult whom they have already established a trusted relationship with. ✓ Allow the child to be involved when choosing a partner for the reading part of the session - this will remain the same each day. ✓ The child is in the same seat every day and is pre-warned if the seating plan needs to change for any reason. ✓ Avoid asking direct questions; instead, questioning is used on a 1:1 basis where the adult has established trust with the child. ✓ Where possible, children are prepared in advance when there is a change in staff member. ✓ Specific children with anxieties around toileting, e.g. the hand dryer have the opportunity to use a toilet they are familiar with.
+Autism Spectrum Disorder ✓ Children are encouraged to sit where they feel the most comfortable in the classroom.
+Where possible, this seating plan is not altered unless the child is happy and involved in the process. ✓ Extra processing time is given and on the spot questioning, is avoided. ✓ Children are allowed to read on their own if it is too challenging for them to read with a partner. ✓ Planned and unplanned sensory breaks are permitted throughout the lesson. ✓ There is always an available adult for a 'change of face' if needed.